XpiritBV/mini-hacks/Creating-a-Build-Definition/readme.md

 ### Step 1 - Getting the code ###
-First navigate to the Xpirit GitHub (https://github.com/xpiritbv) Fork the existing repository under your account.
+First navigate to the Xpirit GitHub (https://github.com/xpiritbv) Fork the Mini-Hacks repository under your account.

 ### Step 2 - Create a build definition ###
 Navigate to your VSTS Account.
 Create a new build definition, choose to start with an empty template.

 Bind the forked GitHub repository to your build definition.

 Make a new 'Connection' that allows you to connect to GitHub from VSTS.
 Authorize the usage of GitHub.
 Choose the forked repository.
 Use the 'Master' branch.
-Save your build definition, provide a name, and validate if the build is succesfull.
+Save your build definition, provide a name, and validate if the build is successfull.
 If you have a green build you can take the next step.

 ### Step 3 - Building the solution ###
 Add the 'Visual Studio Build' task and configure this to build the solution.